jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: "wake_time: 31/12/99 10:07 is earlier than sleep_time: 31/12/99 05:25" does not match "invalid literal for int() with base 10: '31/12/99 10'"

-  it looks like the ``duration`` function encountered a ValueError_ with a different message than the one the test expects.
+  it looks like the ``duration`` :doc:`function </functions/functions>` encountered a ValueError_ with a different message than the one the test expects.
 The `unittest.TestCase.assertRaisesRegex`_ works.
 If I did not specify the error message to catch, the test would have missed this

 green: make it pass
 --------------------------------------------------------